pytroll/pytroll-product-filter/README.md

 ##### Regular Installation From Downloaded Source

-:point_right: For those who have `deode`'s source code in a local directory, wish to install it from there, but also don't want to modify any code.
+:point_right: For those who have `pytroll-product-filter`'s source code in a local directory, wish to install it from there, but also don't want to modify any code.

     pip install .